-The weight of the head can be significant when the head is in a forward position.
-According to research, for every inch that the head is shifted forward, an additional 10 pounds of pressure is placed on the neck and upper back muscles.
+The weight of the head can be significant in a forward position.
+According to research, shifting the head forward by an inch adds an extra 10 pounds of pressure on the neck and upper back muscles.
 This means that if your head is two inches forward, your neck and upper back muscles are carrying an additional 20 pounds of weight.
+(That's a lot!)

 This additional weight can lead to a variety of problems, including:

 Neck Pain: The added pressure on the neck muscles can lead to pain and discomfort, which can be chronic if left untreated.

 Shoulder Pain: Forward head posture can also cause tension and strain in the shoulder muscles, leading to pain and discomfort.

 Headaches: The added tension in the neck and upper back muscles can cause headaches, which can be debilitating.

 Reduced Range of Motion: Forward head posture can limit the range of motion in the neck and shoulders, leading to stiffness and decreased mobility.

 Poor Posture: Over time, forward head posture can become habitual, leading to poor overall posture and a rounded back.